Distributed Distance Sensitivity Oracles: Introduction

-Another problem we consider is the closely related all pairs second simple shortest paths problem (2-APSiSP), where instead of answering queries $d(s,t,e)$ when a particular edge $e$ fails, we are only interested in a simple $s$-$t$ path that differs from a shortest path in $G$ by at least one edge.
-The shortest such path is called a second simple shortest path (2-SiSP)~\cite{yen1971finding}, and we denote its distance by $d_2(s,t)$.
-In the 2-APSiSP problem, we need to compute $d_2(s,t)$ for all pairs $s,t \in V$.
-This problem was studied in the sequential setting in~\cite{AgarwalR16}.
-In this paper, we present a CONGEST algorithm to compute 2-APSiSP in $\tilde{O}(n)$ rounds and present a matching lower bound that applies even when APSP distances in the original graph are known beforehand.
-Unlike the DSO problem, there is no need for separate preprocessing and query response rounds.
+Finally, we address the related All-Pairs Second Simple Shortest Paths (2-APSiSP) problem.
+For a pair of vertices $x,y \in V$, the Second Simple Shortest Path (2-SiSP) distance $d_2(x,y)$ is the minimum weight of a simple $x$-$y$ path that differs from an $x$-$y$ shortest path~\cite{Yen1971}.
+In the 2-APSiSP problem, we need to compute $d_2(x,y)$ for all pairs $x,y \in V$.
+This problem was studied in the sequential setting in~\cite{AgarwalR16sisp}.
+In this paper, we present the first nontrivial CONGEST algorithm to compute directed weighted 2-APSiSP.
+Our algorithm takes $\tilde{O}(n)$ rounds, and we show this is nearly optimal by presenting a matching lower bound even in undirected unweighted graphs.
+This lower bound continues to hold when APSP distances in the original graph are known beforehand, and even when the graph has constant diameter.

-A core procedure used in sequential DSO and 2-APSiSP algorithms~\cite{DemetrescuTCR08,BernsteinK09,AgarwalR16} is that of computing excluded shortest paths distances, where we need to compute shortest path distances when certain types of paths are avoided one at a time.
+A core procedure used in sequential DSO and 2-APSiSP algorithms~\cite{DemetrescuTCR08dso,BernsteinK09dso,AgarwalR16sisp} is that of computing excluded shortest paths distances~\cite{DemetrescuTCR08dso}, i.e., distances when certain types of paths are avoided one at a time.
 We present a distributed CONGEST procedure for this computation which we use in our 2-APSiSP algorithm and our first DSO algorithm.

-{\bf Roadmap.} The rest of this paper is organized as follows.
-After presenting background information and problem definitions in Section~\ref{sec:prelim} we describe our results in Section~\ref{sec:results} and prior work in Section~\ref{sec:prior}.
-In Section~\ref{sec:exclude} we present our distributed algorithm for excluded shortest paths, a core computation we use in our DSO and 2-APSiSP algorithms.
-We present our DSO algorithms and lower bounds in Section~\ref{sec:dso} and our near-optimal 2-APSiSP upper and lower bounds in Section~\ref{sec:apsisp}.

-\subsection{Preliminaries}
+\section{Preliminaries}

-\subsubsection{The CONGEST Model}
+\subsection{The CONGEST Model}